 What is a DI Box or Direct Box

-Direct boxes that are also known as DI boxes, stands for “Direct Inject” resolves the basic impedance mismatch between electrodynamic guitar pickups and sensitive studio electronics.
+Direct boxes are also known as DI boxes, stand for “Direct Inject” which resolve the basic impedance mismatch between electrodynamic guitar pickups and sensitive studio electronics.

 However, most modern DI boxes are far more sophisticated as compared to the older models, the primary function of Direct boxes is to take an unbalanced, high-impedance signal from the instrument and convert that to a balanced, low-impedance signal.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

 It allows you to play guitar and bass directly into the preamps without losing volume and by converting into significant high-frequency information.

 There are 2 types of DI Boxes

 - Passive DI

 - Active DI

 In Passive DI boxes typically balun transformer uses in form of a high-impedance signal to a low-impedance signal.